PacificBiosciences/pb-assembly/README.md

 ### Read Stats

 The first step in FALCON is to build a dazzler database.
 From the `0-rawreads/build/raw_reads.db` you can easily extract a histogram of read lengths for the subreads used in assembly.
+In addition, the total base pairs can be used to calculate raw subread coverage if you know your genome size.
+You may notice that your base pairs is lower than the total yield of your SMRT cells, particulary if you are using version 3.0 chemistry of sequel.
+Consult the [FAQ](*what-coverage") section for more details.

 ```bash
 (my-pbasm-env) $ DBstats raw_reads.db